-The theoretical bounds (T), shown in blue, restrict $m_{H^\pm}$ to be at most 500 GeV larger than $m_{A}$, while the splitting between $m_{H}$ and $m_{A}$ is generally a little smaller.
+The theoretical bounds (T), shown in blue, restrict $m_{H^\pm}$ to be at most 500 GeV higher than $m_{A}$, while the splitting between $m_{H}$ and $m_{A}$ is generally a little smaller.
 Moreover, the region where ${A}$ is the heaviest of the BSM scalars is significantly constrained.
-These findings, however, do not restrict much the maximal value of $\kappa_\lambda$, which can still be as large as 17.
-For the electroweak precision observables (EW), in red, we notice that they are important to restrict the splitting between the BSM scalars masses.
-In particular, it is not possible to have simultaneously $m_{H}$, and $m_{A}$ far away from $m_{H^{\pm}}$.
-Regarding $\kappa_\lambda$, though, these constraints are weaker than T, as can be seen in~\cref{fig:stu_kappa}, where $\kappa_\lambda$ can be as large as 25.
-The $b\rightarrow s \gamma$ bound, in green, is very effective to reduce the splitting between $m_{H^\pm}$ and $m_{A}$ to be at most 250 GeV.
+However, these findings do not restrict the maximal value of $\kappa_\lambda$, which can still be as high as 17.
+For the electroweak precision observables (EW), in red, we notice that they are important for restricting the splitting between the BSM scalar masses.
+In particular, it is not possible to have simultaneously $m_{H}$ and $m_{A}$ far from $m_{H^{\pm}}$.
+However, in respect of $\kappa_\lambda$, these constraints are weaker than T, as can be seen in~\cref{fig:stu_kappa}, where $\kappa_\lambda$ can be as large as 25.
+The $b\rightarrow s \gamma$ bound, in green, is very effective in reducing the splitting between $m_{H^\pm}$ and $m_{A}$ to at most 250 GeV.
 It also restricts the splitting between $m_{H}$ and $m_{A}$, but to a lesser extent.
-Regarding $\kappa_{\lambda}$, however, this bound alone still allowed for values as large as 25.
+However, in relation to $\kappa_{\lambda}$, this bound alone allowed for values as large as 25.
 Finally, it should be noticed that the allowed region after imposing collider bounds, in orange, is larger than the allowed region when considering $b \rightarrow s \gamma$.
 However, collider bounds are the most restrictive to the maximal value of $\kappa_\lambda$, by enforcing $s_{\beta-\alpha}$ to be close to one.
-As a result, the region with large $\tan\beta$ is also excluded, which was responsible for the largest values for $\kappa_{\lambda}$.
+As a result, the region with large $\tan\beta$ is also excluded, which was responsible for the highest values for $\kappa_{\lambda}$.

-The final allowed region, which complies with all the bounds simultaneously, is shown in~\cref{fig:kappa_final} (left).
+The final allowed region, which complies with all bounds simultaneously, is shown in~\cref{fig:kappa_final} (left).
 As anticipated, we observe larger values of $\kappa_\lambda$ in the region where both $m_H$ and $m_{H^\pm}$ have a large splitting with $M$.
 At first glance, it is surprising to also see large values of $\kappa_\lambda$ in the lower left part of the parameter space, that is, for $m_H\sim m_{H^\pm}\sim M$.
-As we show in~\cref{fig:kappa_final} (right), this region is precisely where $\tan{\beta}$ is largest.
+As we show in~\cref{fig:kappa_final} (right), this region is exactly where $\tan{\beta}$ is the largest.